The 5 Pillars Of Rapid Email List Growth

 - 2nd email in auto responder sequence

-All of your list building efforts will be in vain if your emails don’t end up reaching them (read this post for more deliverability tips).
+All of your list building efforts will be in vain if your emails don’t end up reaching them.

 Another issue that some people face is getting subscribers to click the subscribe link in the confirmation email.